-- We celebrate birthdays for anyone whose real birthday falls during the summer, in the last week of school. - Parents are welcome to send a NUT-FREE and FROSTING-FREE snack to share.
+- We celebrate half birthdays for anyone whose real birthday falls during the summer. - Parents are welcome to send a NUT-FREE snack to share.
 If you have any further questions, please contact your student's director/directress.

 Holiday Celebrations

 Holiday celebrations often reflect the feelings, beliefs and events that have great meaning in our lives.
 Holidays are viewed as times for us to express our feelings through celebration and come together as a community.
 While these are enjoyable and special, we must use care when we incorporate holidays into our curriculum.
 Our community is composed of many individuals with varied religious and cultural backgrounds.
 Holidays can be an important and valuable part of a multicultural curriculum.
 Our curriculum aims to move students ahead in their thinking and help them learn to function in a culturally diverse society.
 To respect the individual choices of each person, we observe the following policies: